"Harnessing NYC's Natural Areas: Boosting Health and Well-Being by Connecting

 - Siddhartha Sanchez, Executive Director, Bronx River Alliance

-This in-person policy forum will explore the vital role of natural areas in New York City, and what's needed to more fully harness these critical resources for New Yorkers.
-Panelists will discuss how to ensure far more New Yorkers know about, have access to, and feel comfortable exploring the city’s natural areas.
-The discussion will also delve into where investment is most needed to shore up maintenance and infrastructure needs across the city's natural areas and advance creative ideas for unlocking more of their potential.
+This in-person policy forum explored the vital role of natural areas in New York City, and what's needed to more fully harness these critical resources for New Yorkers.
+Panelists discussed how to ensure far more New Yorkers know about, have access to, and feel comfortable exploring the city’s natural areas.
+The discussion delved into where investment is most needed to shore up maintenance and infrastructure needs across the city's natural areas and advanced creative ideas for unlocking more of their potential.
+We concluded with a session where audience members shared their own ideas for harnessing the city's natural areas.